Galaxian: Development

+Release

-Galaxian was first released by Namco in Japan on September 15, 1979.
+Galaxian was released by Namco in Japan on September 15, 1979.
 Following its large success, Namco approached Midway Manufacturing in terms of releasing the game overseas.
 Midway, who had previously lost their license with Taito due to the success of Space Invaders in the west, was in the midst of trying to find a new partner for releasing games.
 After Namco showed Midway the game on October 17, 1979, Midway was interested in the game's unique features and wanted to acquire the rights to the game.
-They agreed to the deal and released the game in North America in early 1980 – this move helped strengthen Midway and challenged Atari's leadership in the market.
+They agreed to the deal and Midway introduced the game at a trade exhibit in November 1979, followed by a wide release for North America in February 1980; this move helped strengthen Midway and challenged Atari's leadership in the market.
 To help keep up demand for the game in Japan, Namco licensed the game to other companies for manufacturing cabinets, including Taito and Irem.

+Versions

+In addition to allowing other companies to manufacture cabinets, Namco would also give them permission to release their own versions.
+One such was Moon Alien by Nichibutsu, a hack which only adds a title screen and slightly changes the sprites.
+A sequel to it would also be made, known as Moon Alien Part 2.
+It features an energy meter which kills the player if it fully depletes.
+The game would become a subject of litigation when Nichibutsu would create more boards than what Namco allowed them.

+Taito would also release T.T Spacian Part-2, which modifies the game to use the aliens from Space Invaders, making it an early example of a crossover in a video game.

 Ports

-Atari, Inc. published ports of Galaxian for its own systems—Atari 8-bit family, Atari 2600, Atari 5200— in 1982–3, three or more years after Galaxian appeared in arcades and a year or more after Galaga.
-Additional ports were published under the Atarisoft label: Apple II, ColecoVision, Commodore 64, VIC-20, IBM PC, and ZX Spectrum.
+Atari, Inc. published ports of Galaxian for its Atari 8-bit computers, Atari 2600, and Atari 5200 in 1982 and 1983, three or more years after Galaxian appeared in arcades and a year or more after Galaga.
+Additional ports were published under the Atarisoft label for the Apple II, ColecoVision, Commodore 64, VIC-20, IBM PC and ZX Spectrum.
 Ports from other companies were sold for MSX (Europe and Japan only), NEC PC-8801, Famicom (Japan only), and Sharp X1.

-A Bally Astrocade version was published as Galaxian, but the name was later changed to Galactic Invasion.
+A Bally Astrocade version was published under the name Galaxian, but the name of the port was later changed to Galactic Invasion.